Karth30/Secure_Access_Management_System/README.md

  CONCLUSION:

-The was aimed to get effective and efficient time-saving automated computerized access in real-time with a ready excel sheet to maintain access records.
-T is he conclusion that this user-friendly proposed system can be proved to be easy to use and implement, cost efficient, time-saving, less tedious, and portable
+The project was aimed to get effective and efficient time-saving automated computerized access in real-time with a excel sheet to maintain access records.
+The implemented system proved to be easy to use and implement, cost efficient, time-saving, less tedious, and portable